faugconti/frontendMentor/README.md

 # frontendMentor

-some challenges made with static html css
+This repo contain some of the FREE Frontend Mentor's challenges made with plain HTML CSS and JS.

 | Site | Complexity | Link |